jasonm23/onlisp-markdown/onlisp.md

 2
 ```

-By declaring an :initform, we can also deﬁne slots which initialize them-
+By declaring an :initform, we can also deﬁne slots which initialize themselves.
-selves.
 The visible slot of the shape class

 ```
 (defclass shape ()